 Penshoppe clothing essential ranges from Php 99.00 up to Php 800.00

 Who would not forget the giant billboards of Bench in Guadalupe Ferry Station?
-This local brand pioneered in using celebrity endorsers like Richard Gomez during the 90s to Daniel Padilla.
+This apparel brand pioneered in using celebrity endorsers like Richard Gomez during the 90s to Daniel Padilla.

 The Bench was founded by Ben Chan in 1987 selling men’s t-shirts at affordable prices.
 It dominated the retail space in the Philippines and expanded its portfolio in the USA, the Middle East, and China, Singapore, and Myanmar.